 At the start of the first season, Jeff Garlin (Jeff Greene) was still recovering from the effects of a stroke.
-The actor contends that the demands of filming a weekly TV series was instrumental in his full recovery.
+The actor contends that the demands of filming a weekly television series was instrumental in his full recovery.

-In the first season, they filmed in an empty house for the Davids' home.
+In the first season, they filmed in an empty house for the Davids' house.
 When someone actually moved into the house, the production (and the fictional Davids) were forced into finding a different house.

 The original idea for the show was to document the return of Larry David to the stand-up world, mixing it up with scenes from David's own life (a fictional version).
-When he started shooting that as a pilot, obviously changed his mind.
+When he started shooting that as a pilot, he obviously changed his mind.